Who We Are

 The Harvard Law & International Development Society (“LIDS”) is the premier student-run organization at Harvard University focused on issues at the intersection of law, policy and international development.
 LIDS members are graduate students at Harvard Law School, the Kennedy School of Government, the Fletcher School of Law and Diplomacy, the Harvard School of Public Health, the Harvard Graduate School of Education, and other graduate schools in the Boston area.

 LIDS was founded in light of the growing recognition that many pressing challenges in international development are legal in nature.
 For instance, rule of law development, regulatory reform, contract design, litigation of economic and social rights and land titling programs all require a deep understanding of both development practice and the law.
 We actively promote dialogue on these issues among our members, leading academics, and development practitioners.

-- Justice: our conception of development includes the spread of justice, human rights and the rule of law for all people in the world, regardless of demographics or socio-economic status.
+- Justice: Our conception of development includes the spread of justice, human rights and the rule of law for all people in the world, regardless of demographics or socio-economic status.

 - Integrity: LIDS is committed to acting with the highest degree of integrity, in particular while dealing with client priorities and potentially sensitive and/or privileged information.

 We offer our members four ways to get involved with LIDS.

 International Development Projects .
 Submit an application to participate in one of our semester-long, small-team projects.
 Work directly with NGOs, governments, and entrepreneurs from around the world—under the supervision of lawyers at Orrick, Herrington & Sutcliff, LLP—to provide analytical support on a range of fascinating and challenging issues in the field of international development.